MicrosoftLearning/mslearn-deep-learning/index.md

 layout: home
 ---

-# Content Directory
+# Train compute-intensive models with Azure Machine Learning

-Hyperlinks to each of the lab exercises and demos are listed below.
+Hyperlinks to each of the lab exercises are listed below.

 ## Labs